-Technique: Design projects Technique: Collection of work Technique: Supervised assessment To assess student's abilities to plan, produce and evaluate design solutions by critiquing, exploring and investigating needs and opportunities; generating and developing ideas and safely applying appropriate technologies.
+Technique: Design projects Technique: Research Technique: Collection of work Technique: Supervised assessment To assess student's abilities to plan, produce and evaluate design solutions by critiquing, exploring and investigating needs and opportunities; generating and developing ideas and safely applying appropriate technologies.
+This technique is used to assess students' abilities to research, collect, analyse, interpret and draw conclusions about data/information.
 To assess students' responses to a series of focused tasks, within a single or cohesive context.
 To assess students' responses that are produced independently and in a set timeframe.
 Description Design projects require students to use their knowledge, understanding and skills to safely and ethically design, plan, manage, produce and evaluate products, services and environments.
 They should have: a need or opportunity to be resolved after some analysis, investigation and research a user or audience who can provide feedback on the success of the solution limitations to work within, e.g. timeframe, available resources criteria for success.
-Students use processes and production skills when completing design projects.
-See Appendix 3: Processes and production skills.
+Students use processes and production skills when completing design projects (see Appendix 3: Processes and production skills).
 All practical work must be organised with student's safety in mind.
 Schools must ensure that their practices meet current guidelines.
-These are clearly explained at the Queensland Government, Department of Education, Training and Employment website: http://education.qld.gov.au/health/safety/index.html.
+These are clearly explained at the Queensland Government, Department of Education, Training and Employment website: education.qld.gov.au/health/safety/index.html.
+Research requires students to locate and use information that goes beyond the data/information that they have been given and the knowledge they currently have.
+Research conventions must be followed, e.g. acknowledging sources, regardless of the presentation format.
 A collection of work consists of students' responses to a small number of tasks, conducted in class over a series of lessons.
 Supervised assessment items require students to respond to questions, statements or other stimulus materials that are typically unseen.
 A supervised assessment ensures there is no question about authorship.
-Depending on the age of the students, supervised assessments may require some teacher guidance, e.g. making the requirements of the assessment explicit, reading questions to student at class, group or individual levels.
+Depending on the age of the students, supervised assessments may require some teacher guidance, e.g. making the requirements of the assessment explicit, reading questions to children at class, group or individual levels.